"He who is unable to live in society, or who has no need for it because he is sufficient for himself, must be either a beast or a God."- Aristotle

 How strong is this Orc?

 2- Strong.
 7 HD.
 This Orc is the stuff of local legend, though not quite famous enough to be known outside of the local region he terrorizes.
 This Orc has a STR of 13(+1) and a DEX of 16(+2).
-This Orc carries 2 weapons.
+This Orc carries 2 weapons, makes two attacks and has the 'Parry' ability.

 3- Yes.
 9 HD.
 This Orc is a freakish terror, a monster that will peel the flesh from your bones with little effort.
 Exercise extreme caution.
 This Orc has a STR of 16(+3) and a DEX of 16(+2).
-This Orc carries 1d4 weapons.
+This Orc carries 1d4 weapons, makes two attacks and has the 'Parry' and 'Wounding Strike' ability.

 4- Run.
 11 HD.
 This Orc is a Warrior-King, a Prince of Carnage and Death.
 Death is his meat and terror his wine.
 Do not face him without a plan, great might, or a deathwish.
 This Orc has a STR of 18(+3) and a DEX of 16(+2).
 It gains the ability of 'Instrument of Violence' (see below).
-This Orc carries 1d4+2 weapons.
+This Orc carries 1d4+2 weapons, makes three attacks and has the 'Parry' and 'Wounding Strike' ability.

 5- Help us.
 13 HD.
 This Orc is no mere opponent.
 It is violence made flesh.
 To fight it will be the most difficult battle of your life.
 This Orc has a STR of 18(+3) and a DEX of 18(+3).
 It gains the ability of 'Instrument of Violence' and 'Rapture'.
-This Orc carries 1d6+1 weapons.
+This Orc carries 1d6+1 weapons, makes three attacks and has the 'Parry', 'Wounding Strike' and 'Martial Technique' abilities.

 6- Forgive us.
-0 HD; SHP 8.
+0 HD; SHP 1d6+1.
 "I am the wrath of God.
 If you had not committed great sins, God would not sent a punishment like me upon you."
 This Orc has a STR of 19(+4) and a DEX of 19(+4).
-It gains the ability of 'Instrument of Violence', 'Rapture, and 'Red Dominion'.
+It gains the abilities of 'Parry', 'Wounding Strike' and 'Martial Technique'.
 This Orc only carries 1 weapon, but it is the greatest weapon of that kind; for example, if it is a sword, it is Excaliber, or if it is a gun, it is Deschain's revolver.
+The Orc can make four attacks a round

 What is this Orc's preferred/current prey?